-Warm, nutty and ever-so tasty, Roasted Peanuts in the shell are the perfect nostalgic snack for ballgames, movie nights, bonfires and parties!
+Warm, nutty, with intense peanut flavor, Roasted Peanuts in the shell are the perfect nostalgic snack for ballgames, movie nights, bonfires and parties!

 In the south, we love our peanuts!
 And a good batch of roasted (or parched, as my Pawpaw used to say) peanuts is hard to beat.
-Toasty, with deep, rich flavors, and amazing peanutty aroma, there’s nothing like cracking open that shell and popping a few hot peanuts in your mouth (or your coke).
+Dry-roasting peanuts in the oven brings out deep, rich flavors and creates an amazing peanutty aroma.
+There’s nothing like cracking open that shell and popping a few hot peanuts in your mouth (or your coke).

 RELATED RECIPE: Honey Spiced Pecans

-For us, however, roasted peanuts are all about the memories.
-The Engineer remembers many a cold football game as a kid, huddled under a stadium blanket, clutching a bag of hot roasted peanuts just to stay warm.
+As delicious as they are, for a lot of us, hot roasted peanuts are all about the memories.
+The Engineer remembers many a cold football game as a kid, huddled under a stadium blanket, clutching a bag of toasty roasted peanuts just to stay warm.

 I’m sure you have your memories too.
-And their couldn’t be an easier or more simple snack to make and enjoy no matter the occasion.
+And there couldn’t be an easier or more simple snack to make and enjoy no matter the occasion!

 Ingredients for Roasted Peanuts

 - raw, shell-on, dried peanuts (not fresh, or green, peanuts)

 What is the Difference between Raw Peanuts & Green Peanuts

 Knowing this difference in “peanut lingo” is important if you want to have roasty, toasty peanuts with a nice crunch.
 Simply put, raw peanuts are peanuts that have been air dried after harvesting and have a moisture content of only about 10%.
 Their low moisture content makes them a perfect candidate for roasting in the oven.